 I have studied the energy industry with the Institute for Journalism and Natural Resources during a two-week bus tour.
 I also trained with ProPublica's 2017 Data Institute, where I studied data analysis, compilation, coding and design.
 I have them to thank for helping me design and code this website.

-2010: graduated from Cal-State Fullerton with a bachelors in English, and features editor/columnist of the campus paper
+2006-10 — Cal-State Fullerton, bachelors in English, features editor/columnist of the campus paper

-2012-14: AmeriCorps VISTA volunteer in St. Helens, OR, and Portland, OR, with a focus on housing
+2012-14 — AmeriCorps VISTA volunteer in St. Helens, OR & Portland, OR, with a focus on housing

 championship belts: SPJ NW, investigative reporting, 1st; Idaho Press Club, light feature, 1st; LA Times Student Journalism, entertainment, 2nd